-Driver reaction time is the biggest unknown as it varies with person.
 A few states, including California, have adopted a standard driver reaction time of 2.5 seconds.
 The United Kingdom's Highway Code and the Association of Chief Police Officers ACPO Code of Practice for Operational Use of Road Policing Enforcement Technology use 3.0 seconds for driver reaction time.
 The National Safety Council (NSC) recommends 3 seconds minimum spacing (3 second reaction time) between vehicles traveling in the same lane.

 2.)
 Vehicle Length (L)

 Vehicle length is a factor because the entire vehicle must clear of the road sensor, radar beam, or laser beam, to avoid triggering the camera.

 Standard practice is suppose to be speed limits are set to the 85 percentile speed.
 The 85 percentile speed is the speed 85% of traffic travels at or below, 15% travel faster.
 A traffic study is suppose to be conducted over a relatively long period to determine the 85 percentile speed empirically.
 Some places set the limit 8 to 12 mph below the 85 percentile speed, resulting in more speeders and red light runners.

 4.)
 Yellow Light Duration (ty)

 Yellow light times vary and are not always properly set.
 The best way to determine yellow light duration is to measure it.
 The easiest way to accurately measure yellow light duration is to video record the light, and count the frames the light is yellow.
 Several light cycles should be recorded to check for any differences.
 If possible multiple stoplights should be in the viewing frame.